Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/claims.md

 sidebar_label: Claims
 ---

-If you made a DOT purchase in one of the pre-launch sales, then you will need to claim your DOT tokens.
+If you made a SOLAR purchase in one of the pre-launch sales, then you will need to claim your SOLAR tokens.
 For those who made a pre-genesis claim by sending a claim transaction to the Claims Contract on Ethereum, you will still need to send a free _attest_ transaction that will agree to the terms and conditions of your allocation.
 If you did not make a pre-genesis claim, then you will claim and attest in a single transaction.

 This guide will walk you through the steps for either making a claim or attesting to the statement.

 If you are making a claim on AXIASolar for the first time, please read on below in the [making a claim](#making-a-claim) section.
 If you've already claimed during the pre-genesis claims period, please proceed to the [attesting to a statement](#attesting-to-a-statement) section instead.

-> To learn more on How to claim your DOTs post genesis, check out our walkthrough [video](https://www.youtube.com/watch?v=rjhWfKXJTCg&list=PLOyWqupZ-WGuAuS00rK-pebTMAOxW41W8&index=22) and our video on [Claiming DOTs with an Ethereum address generated using an old mnemonic phrase](https://www.youtube.com/watch?v=AlwrM27x3As&list=PLOyWqupZ-WGuAuS00rK-pebTMAOxW41W8&index=16)
+> To learn more on How to claim your SOLARs post genesis, check out our walkthrough [video](https://www.youtube.com/watch?v=rjhWfKXJTCg&list=PLOyWqupZ-WGuAuS00rK-pebTMAOxW41W8&index=22) and our video on [Claiming SOLARs with an Ethereum address generated using an old mnemonic phrase](https://www.youtube.com/watch?v=AlwrM27x3As&list=PLOyWqupZ-WGuAuS00rK-pebTMAOxW41W8&index=16)

 ## Making a Claim

-If you did not make a claim in the pre-genesis claims period, then you are able to claim your DOT tokens after genesis.
+If you did not make a claim in the pre-genesis claims period, then you are able to claim your SOLAR tokens after genesis.
 There is no time limit for making your claim so feel free to do this whenever you are most comfortable.

-> Note: When you make a claim, you will also attest to the agreement that corresponds to your DOT allocation.
+> Note: When you make a claim, you will also attest to the agreement that corresponds to your SOLAR allocation.
 The two actions "claim" and "attest" are done in a single transaction, but for the most part this is simplified from the perspective of the user.

 ### What You Will Need

-- The Ethereum account that holds the DOT indicator tokens
+- The Ethereum account that holds the SOLAR indicator tokens
 - The MyCrypto wallet
 - A AXIASolar account

-You should already have your Ethereum account that holds the DOT indicator tokens from AXIASolar's prior sales.
+You should already have your Ethereum account that holds the SOLAR indicator tokens from AXIASolar's prior sales.
 You will need to have access to this account in order to make a signature.

 [MyCrypto][] is a versatile wallet that supports a variety of storage methods for your Ethereum account.
 Go to their downloads page and ensure that you download the latest version for your operating system.
 This is important because the latest version will always have the latest security patches.

 > **NOTICE**: It is much more secure to download and use the MyCrypto app locally.
 You can always find the most up-to-date releases of the desktop app on their [releases page][mycrypto].

-You will need a AXIASolar account to claim your DOTs.
+You will need a AXIASolar account to claim your SOLARs.
 Please follow the instructions on the \[account generation\]\[\] page for generating a new AXIASolar account.

-#### Claiming your DOT with MyCrypto
+#### Claiming your SOLAR with MyCrypto

 The AXIASolar JS [Claims app][] helps you sign a message from MyCrypto.
-MyCrypto is a good choice in case you have stored the key to the Ethereum account holding your DOT indicator tokens on a hardware device like a Ledger Nano S or a Trezor.
+MyCrypto is a good choice in case you have stored the key to the Ethereum account holding your SOLAR indicator tokens on a hardware device like a Ledger Nano S or a Trezor.
 It also supports raw private keys, mnemonics, and Parity signer.

 Once you've downloaded MyCrypto and have it running locally (we recommend an air-gapped computer for maximum security), you can start by navigating to the Claims app on AXIASolar-JS Apps.
-Select the account you would like to claim the DOTs into and click the blue "Continue" button to proceed.
+Select the account you would like to claim the SOLARs into and click the blue "Continue" button to proceed.
 Your screen should look something like this:

 ![claim-1](assets/new-claims/claim-1.png)

-Now you will need to provide the Ethereum address that is associated with the DOT indicator tokens that you will claim.
+Now you will need to provide the Ethereum address that is associated with the SOLAR indicator tokens that you will claim.
 Enter the Ethereum address into the box and click "Continue".

 ![claim-2](assets/new-claims/claim-2.png)